Skip to main content

 The Library foyer with artwork, The Basic Material is not the Word but the Letter (2018) by Nathan Coley.
 Part of the UoE art collection.

+Today’s George Square has matured into a finely considered mix of eighteenth-century classical architecture and twentieth-century Modernism.
+The use of high-quality materials gives the square a clean and timeless finish.
+Along with the Library, other stand out buildings include Robert Matthew’s 40 George Square (formerly the David Hume tower), built 1963, and the Gordon Aikman Lecture Theatre (1970).
+However, the Library hogs this post!
 Libraries are intrinsic to the fabric of higher education, as well as communities, societies and the general good of people’s wellbeing.
-Designed by Spence’s Edinburgh office of Spence, Glover & Fergus and completed in 1967, this eight storey block is finished in Portland stone and sits horizontally across the landscape to represent a bookcase – perfect!
+Designed by Spence’s Edinburgh office of Spence, Glover & Fergus and completed in 1967, the Library’s eight storey block is finished in Portland stone and constructed horizontally to represent a bookcase!
 At the time, the Library was one of the largest in the UK.
-The internal is still rich with content, original features such as the beechwood panelling to the foyer and mezzanine, the large central customer service desk, open staircases with thick wooden handrails, original doors and fixtures and floor to ceiling concrete walls and columns.
-Spence designed much of the interior, which also included the quaint wooden paper bins with their slightly uneven circular tops and the leather desk study chairs (in conjunction with Arne Jacobsen, 1902-1971 who was working for the Danish brand, Fritz Hansen).
+Inside is still rich with original features such as the beechwood panelling to the foyer and mezzanine, the large central customer service desk, open staircases with thick wooden handrails, original doors and fixtures and floor to ceiling concrete walls and columns.
+Spence designed much of the interior which also included quaint wooden paper bins with their slightly uneven circular tops and the leather desk study chairs (in conjunction with Arne Jacobsen and Danish brand, Fritz Hansen).
 Everything you’d hope for in a library, but not so easy to find these days.
-A treat to visit; even more so if you are one of 2,500 students who study in there!
+A treat to visit, even more so if you’re one of students studying in it’s modernist surrounds!
+Thanks to the kind Library staff for an enjoyable visit.

 5